mobmad/java-spring-session-concurrency-experiment/README.md

  trace them easier.

 ## Preliminary results
-Instance/autowired/sessionmutex all seem to work the same and as intended [MORE RESEARCH NEEDED]
+Instance/autowired/sessionmutex all seem to work the same and as intended.
+As the screenshot shows, no more than one request is processed in parallell pr. user.
+Compare this with "no sync" to see the difference.

+[MORE RESEARCH NEEDED]

 ## Configuration
 Adjust the number of simultaneous requests and response time in [index.jsp](src/main/webapp/index.jsp)